Yves Lacoste

-Internationally recognized, he was awarded the Vautrin-Ludd prize in 2000 for his contribution to geography.
+Internationally recognized, he was awarded the Vautrin Lud Prize in 2000 for his contribution to geography.
 Throughout his career, Lacoste continued to teach and appear in the media on geopolitical issues.

-Close to socialism, he expresses critical views on the Islamist movement and defends secularism.
+Close to socialism, he expressed critical views on the Islamist movement and defended secularism.

-Life
+Life and career

 In 1976 he established the French geopolitical journal Hérodote and published a work that shook the French academy, La Géographie ça sert d'abord à faire la guerre.
 Its central thesis was that "geography was a form of strategic and political knowledge, central to the military strategy and the exercise of political power".
 Lacoste had earlier earned international renown in 1972 during the Vietnam War by publishing a spatial forensics analysis of the US bombing campaign of the Red River Delta.
 He agreed with claims from the North Vietnamese government that the US was deliberately targeting the hydrological infrastructure of the river in an attempt to trigger flooding and cause mass civilian casualties, which it called a war crime.

-He is currently co-editor of Hérodote with Beatrice Giblin and the head of the French Institute of Geopolitics (Institut Français de Géopolitique) at the University of Paris VIII.
+He was co-editor of Hérodote with Beatrice Giblin and the head of the French Institute of Geopolitics (Institut Français de Géopolitique) at the University of Paris VIII.

+Lacoste died at his home in Bourg-la-Reine, Hauts-de-Seine, on 20 June 2026, at the age of 96.